When having joints disconforts or pain,

-Capsaïne® gel is the first gel combining capsaicin with glucosamine, chondroitin, camphor and menthol.
+Capsaïne® gel is the first natural gel combining capsaicin with glucosamine, chondroitin, camphor and menthol.

 - The American Food and Drug Administration (FDA) has approved capsaicin-based creams, lotions and ointments to alleviate pain in osteoarthritis, polyarthritis and peripheral neuropathies.